 DURAND places great importance on the safety and reliability of its products.
-Whether relating to storage buildings,temporary marquees or reception tents there are a number of standards and regulations in force to ensure the safety of persons and equipment.
+Whether related to storage buildings,temporary marquees or reception tents, there are a number of standards and regulations in force to ensure the safety of people and equipment.

 The CTS Standards for marquees and demountable buildings

-Marquees, tents and structures (CTS – Chapiteaux, Tents and structures),intended for the general public, which are leased over short or long term periods, are subject to a strict and specific regulationto counter the risks of fire and panic in establishments open to the public
+Marquees, tents and structures (CTS – Marquees, Tents and structures), which are intended for the general public, which are leased over short or long term periods, and they are subject to a strict and specific regulations to counter the risks of fire and panic in establishments open to the public.

 All of our temporary structures, tents and marquees , are manufactured to withstand winds of up to 100km/h and a snow load of 10kg/m².
-In the case where these values are reached (exceptional weather conditions), the barnum must be evacuated immediately.
+If these values are reached (extreme weather conditions), the marquee must be evacuated immediately.

-All of our CTS are inspected every 2 years by an Inspection Body (B.V.C.T.S. – marquees, tents and temporary structures inspection body) and benefit from an opinion of structural soundness and stability.
+All of our CTS are inspected every 2 years by an Inspection Body (B.V.C.T.S. – marquees, tents and temporary structures inspection body) and benefit from an opinion is given on the structural soundness and stability.